sellersindustry/SherpaJS/README.md

 #### Vercel Bundler (Serverless Deployment)
-To deploy your Sherpa server on the [Vercel serverless platform](https://vercel.com/), follow these steps:
+To deploy your Sherpa server on the [Vercel Platform](https://vercel.com/), follow these steps:
 1) Set up a new project on the Vercel platform and connect it to your Git repository containing your Sherpa server code.
 2) Ensure your `package.json` build command runs the `sherpa build -b Vercel` [command](#build-command).
 3) Monitor Deployment: Monitor the deployment process in the Vercel dashboard and ensure that your Sherpa server is deployed successfully.